Chris Holmes Keynote Speaker

 Chris has an unusual depth and breadth of experience.
 After retiring from competitive swimming he worked as a journalist before qualifying and working as a commercial lawyer for a leading international City practice.
 He was also appointed as non-Executive Director to the Disability Rights Commission and UK Sport and was an Ambassador for the successful London 2012 Olympic and Paralympic bid.

-In other roles, Chris demonstrates a continuing commitment to organisations and values in which he believes passionately.
-As non-Executive Director for the Equality and Human Rights Commission, Chris works to improve the equality and human rights legislative framework in the UK and globally alongside the UN.
-Chris is a Patron of the British Armed Services charity ‘Help for Heroes’, working closely with servicemen and women returned from Iraq and Afghanistan.
+Chris is non-Executive Director for the Equality and Human Rights Commission, where he works to improve the equality and human rights legislative framework in the UK and globally alongside the UN.
+He is a Patron of the British Armed Services charity ‘Help for Heroes’, working closely with servicemen and women returned from Iraq and Afghanistan.
 Chris also works as Ambassador for the Queen Elizabeth Diamond Jubilee Trust and as a Supporter for the Duke of Edinburgh Award Scheme.